ethereum/ethereum-org-website/src/content/glossary/index.md

 The maximum amount of gas a transaction or block may consume.

-### Gavin Wood {#gavin-wood}

-A British programmer who is the cofounder and former CTO of Ethereum.
-In August 2014 he proposed Solidity, a contract-oriented programming language for writing smart contracts.

 ### genesis block {#genesis-block}

 The first block in a blockchain, used to initialize a particular network and its cryptocurrency.